apiad/auditorium/README.md

 ### v0.1.3 (pre-release)

+* Added support for vertical slides
+* Added custom layout options with `show.columns`.
+* Added parameter `language` for `show.code`, defaulting to `"python"`.
 * Better layout for columns, with horizontal centering.
 * Better layout for input texts.
-* Fix error reloading on a slide with an animation.
 * Better example for the `pyplot` support in the demo.
-* Added custom layout options with `show.columns`.
 * Fixed some style issues.
+* Fixed error reloading on a slide with an animation.
 * Updated Readme with some examples.

 ### v0.1.2